What is a tornado emergency?

 Tornado emergencies are rare and are only issued during significant severe weather events.

-“This tornado warning is reserved for situations when a reliable source confirms a tornado, or there is clear radar evidence of the existence of a damaging tornado, such as the observation of debris,” the NWS said.
+“This tornado warning is reserved for situations when a reliable source confirms a tornado, or there is clear radar evidence of the existence of a damaging tornado, such as the observation of debris,” the NWS explains on its site.

 Sometimes a whole year can pass without a single tornado emergency being issued anywhere in the United States.

 However, if there is a tornado outbreak, a tornado emergency may be issued multiple times in just a few hours.